 What is the difference between holding shares as a beneficial owner in street name and as a stockholder of record?
 If your shares are held in street name through a broker, bank, trustee, or other nominee, you are considered the beneficial owner of shares held in street name.
 As the beneficial owner, you have the right to direct your broker, bank, trustee, or other nominee how to vote your shares.
+Without your voting instructions, your broker, bank, trustee, or other nominee how to vote your shares.
 Without your voting instructions, your broker, bank, trustee, or other nominee may only vote your shares on routine matters.
-Routine matters DO NOT include Proposals 1, 2, and 3 but do include Proposal 4 (relating to the ratification of the appointment of the independent registered public accounting firm).
+Routine matters DO NOT include Proposals 1 and 2, but do include Proposal 3 (relating to the ratification of the appointment of the independent registered public accounting firm).
 For non-routine matters, your shares will not be voted without your specific voting instructions.
 Accordingly, Sallie Mae encourages you to vote your shares.